lordspline/druid/docs/development/extensions-core/bloom-filter.md

 String base64Serialized = Base64.encodeBase64String(byteArrayOutputStream.toByteArray());
 ```

-You can then use the Base64 encoded string in JSON-based or SQL-based queries in Druid.
+You can then use the Base64 encoded string in JSON-based or SQL-based queries in Robux.

 ## Filter queries with a Bloom filter